bralicea/FLUX/README.md

 # FLUX
+FLUX is a video game written in Python's PyGame framework.
 <p>
 The game consists of a single boss fight that is split into three stages, each presenting you with a unique set challenges.
 The boss will use different special abilities against you during stages 1 and 3, and in stage 2 you must survive a deadly asteroid field.